0xmetaschool/Learning-Projects/Learn everything about NFTs/5. Build with NFT/How to Build NFTs_.md

 Most NFTs are built using a consistent standard known as [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
 However, there are other standards that you might want to look into.
 The [ERC-1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) standard allows for semi-fungible tokens which is particularly useful in the realm of gaming.
 And more recently, [EIP-2309](https://eips.ethereum.org/EIPS/eip-2309) has been proposed to make minting NFTs a lot more efficient.
 This standard lets you mint as many as you like in one transaction!

+## ⚒️ A small yet important request:

+This is a 100% open-source project like all the other projects on our platform.
+You can find the tutorial markdown files [here](https://github.com/0xmetaschool/Learning-Projects/tree/main/Learn%20everything%20about%20NFTs).
+If you find any issues in the course, please feel free to resolve it.
+We, at Metaschool, love love love contributions by our community and acknowledge the contributors on our [Discord](https://discord.com/invite/vbVMUwXWgc) and GitHub, too.

+While you’re contributing:

+1. Don’t forget to star ⭐️ our repository.
+We will be very thankful! ❤️
+2. We are a completely free platform and we aim to stay the same, so please consider following us on [X](https://bit.ly/nfts-course-twitter) and [LinkedIn](https://bit.ly/nfts-course-linkedin) as well. 🫶

 Well, that’s all we've got for now but if you are planning to turn into an NFT guru, here’s some more reading material for you!
 Happy reading!

 ## Further reading 👇🏼